-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Germany while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
-As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
+Our comprehensive solution and Global PEO service enables customers to run payroll in Germany while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+As a Global PEO expert, we manage employment contract best practices, employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Germany.

 AUG Licensing Requirements for German PEO – Effective 1 April 2017